brianreumere/gandi-automatic-dns/README.md

 0,15,30,45 * * * * /home/brian/bin/gad -5 -i em0 -a APIKEY -d EXAMPLE.COM -r "@ www"
 ```

-There is no documentation of rate-limiting on the v5/LiveDNS API, but the legacy API has a limit of 30 requests every 2 seconds, documented [here](https://docs.gandi.net/en/reseller/faq/index.html)], so you should be able to run `gad` more frequently than every 15 minutes (`gad` makes one API call to get the active zonefile for the domain, 1 API call per record to check its accuracy, and 1 API call per record to update or create it if needed).
+There is no documentation of rate-limiting on the v5/LiveDNS API, but the legacy API has a limit of 30 requests every 2 seconds, documented [here](https://docs.gandi.net/en/reseller/faq/index.html), so you should be able to run `gad` more frequently than every 15 minutes (`gad` makes 1 API call to get the active zonefile for the domain, 1 API call per record to check its accuracy, and 1 API call per record to update or create it if needed).

+For Gandi's legacy platform, request an API key [here](https://www.gandi.net/admin/apixml/).
+For the new LiveDNS platform, generate an API key by logging into the [account admin panel](https://account.gandi.net/) and clicking on Security.

-See the next section for more command-line options that may apply to your use case.
+See the next section for more information about command-line options.

 Command-line usage
 ==================